-As a Celiac-challenged traveler, I'm constantly worried about eating the wrong food anywhere I travel.
-But with a little planning, it's much easier to ensure we all stay strong throughout our well-deserved vacations.
+As a Celiac-challenged traveller, I'm constantly worried about eating the wrong food anywhere I travel.
+But with a little planning, it's much easier to ensure we all stay strong throughout our well-deserved holidays.
 Here are some Tips and Tricks for Staying Healthy Abroad!

 Tips & Tricks for Staying Healthy Abroad

 Before You Leave Home